liyi-david/reo-learn/README.md

 - abstract
 - full paper
 - there's problem in 2-buffer. in the second round, obstables cannot be displayed properly *partly solved on my laptop*
-- tree optimizations should be applied in seqsimulation instead of mquery.
+- tree optimizations should be applied in seqsimulation instead of mquery **finished**.

 ## logs